mozilla/addon-sdk/packages/api-utils/docs/loader.md

 ### Modules

 Loader may **optionally** be provided with a set of module exports.
-In SDK we call them **pseudo modules** and typically prefix with `@` character.
+In SDK we call them **pseudo modules**.
 This feature may be used in few different ways:

 1. To expose API that don't have a JS file with an implementation, or simply are authored in non compatible format (like JSM style module for example):